texas-2036/health_reporting_tool/markdown/aging/risk_factors/social_isolation.md

+Social isolation is having few meaningful social relationships or limited social contact.
+There may be increasing rates of social isolation as a result of the COVID-19 pandemic.
+For 2020, Texas ranks 32nd in the nation in a measurement of risk of social isolation among people aged 65 and over.
+This ranked Texas 6th among Texas 2036 peer states.

 Social isolation can adversely impact quality of life and both physical and mental health.
 For example, social isolation has been associated with:^[1]

 * a significantly increased risk of premature mortality from all causes;